MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 **This is a critical configuration setting!** With improper configuration, this could cause network outage for your DCs.

-## NtdsStaticPort
+### NtdsStaticPort

 Default value: 38901

 Possible values: null / 0 / 1024 - 49151

 Description: By default, the RPC is using dynamic ports 49152 – 65535.
 If null, this setting is not managed through GPO.
-If value is defined, this value will be set as static port for Active Directory RPC traffic, for more info, see the following Microsoft article.
+If value is defined, this value will be set as static port for Active Directory RPC traffic.
+See the [How to restrict Active Directory RPC traffic to a specific port](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/restrict-ad-rpc-traffic-to-specific-port) article for more information.
 If set to 0 (zero), the port is set to dynamic.
 If this is configured, you also need to configure the `NetlogonStaticPort` value.

-## NetlogonStaticPort
+### NetlogonStaticPort

 Default value: 38902

 Possible values: null / 0 / 1024 - 49151

 Description: By default, the RPC is using dynamic ports 49152 – 65535.
 If null, this setting is not managed through GPO.
-If value is defined, this value will be set as static port for Active Directory RPC traffic, for more info, see the following Microsoft article.
+If value is defined, this value will be set as static port for Active Directory RPC traffic.
+See the [How to restrict Active Directory RPC traffic to a specific port](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/restrict-ad-rpc-traffic-to-specific-port) article for more information.
 If set to 0 (zero), the port is set to dynamic.
 If this is configured, you also need to configure `NtdsStaticPort` value.

-## DfsrStaticPort
+### DfsrStaticPort

 Default value: 5722

 Possible values: null / 0 / 1024 - 49151

 Description: By default, the DFSR is using dynamic ports 49152 – 65535.
 If null, this setting is not managed through GPO.
-If value is defined, this value will be set as static port for DFS Replication traffic, for more info, see the following Microsoft article.
+If value is defined, this value will be set as static port for DFS Replication traffic, for more info, see the [Configuring DFSR to a Static Port - The rest of the story](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/configuring-dfsr-to-a-static-port-the-rest-of-the-story/ba-p/396746) article.
 If set to 0 (zero), the port is set to dynamic.

-## WmiStaticPort
+### WmiStaticPort

 Default value: true

 Possible values: null / true / false

 Description: By default, the WMI is using dynamic ports 49152 – 65535.
 If null, this setting is not managed through GPO.
 If true, WMI will use static port 24158, if false, WMI will use dynamic port.
-For more info, see the following Microsoft article.
+For more info, see the [Setting Up a Fixed Port for WMI](https://learn.microsoft.com/en-us/windows/win32/wmisdk/setting-up-a-fixed-port-for-wmi) article.

-## DisableLLMNR
+### DisableLLMNR

 Default value: true

 Possible values: true / false

 Description: If true, Link Local Multicast Name Resolution (LLMNR) is disabled.
 If false, LLMNR is enabled.
-For more info, see the following Microsoft article – refer to “AZ-WIN-00145” configuration item.
+For more info, please refer to the *AZ-WIN-00145* configuration item in the [Windows security baseline](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-windows).

-## DisableMDNS
+### DisableMDNS

 Default value: true

 Possible values: null / true / false

 Description: If null, this setting is not managed through GPO.
 If true, multicast DNS (mDNS) is disabled.
 If false, mDNS is enabled.
-For more info, see the following Microsoft article.
+For more info, see the following [Microsoft article](https://techcommunity.microsoft.com/t5/networking-blog/mdns-in-the-enterprise/ba-p/3275777).

-## EnableServiceManagement
+### EnableServiceManagement

 Default value: true